European-Unified-ID/EUID-docs/docs/endpoints/post-identity-buckets.md

 `POST '{environment}/v2/identity/buckets'`

 :::important
-You must encrypt all request using your secret.
+You must encrypt all requests using your secret.
 For details and Python script examples, see [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md).
 :::

 ### Path Parameters